 If you’re thinking of heading to university you may have already considered staying on campus.
 However, you may want to have a re-think.
 Living off campus can add something special to your time at college.

 Read on for 5 considerations for living off campus:

 It’s Often Cheaper

 While you may think that staying on campus is cheaper, living off campus usually is.
-This is because you’ll have to split the bills with your roommates.
+This is because you’ll have to split the bills with your roommates and the coliving manifesto details the benefits.
 You won’t be lumbered with paying all of the bills yourself and chances are you’ll save money on food too.

 You may also find that your room is a lot more pleasant than a room on campus.
 This may well mean that you’re less likely to want to leave it quite so often.
 Having to leave your room on campus can get expensive if you end up meeting other students for lunch in a restaurant.

 Additionally, if you live off campus you could spend a lot less on food as you’ll have a Kitchen to prepare meals in.

 You will have a lot more freedom than you would if you lived on campus.
 This is because you won’t have to adhere to the strict rules that are often placed on students living on campus.
 You won’t have to be in your dorm at a certain time and you can potentially do whatever you want, whenever you want.
 This is something that a lot of students love about staying somewhere else.